 2006 Mercedes-Benz SLR McLaren 2dr Cpe 5.5L

-A total of 1,131 SLR's (all variants) were produced for the united states and only 261 for the 2006 model year.
-SLR's are unquestionably one of the most sought after collectibles in the world with experts unanimously agreeing that its strongest appreciation is yet to come.
+A total of 1,131 SLR's (all variants) were produced for the United States.
+SLR's are unquestionably one of the most sought-after collectibles in the world with experts unanimously agreeing that its strongest appreciation is yet to come.

 Great lease rates and Financing also available on any of our inventory!